 Resources for Booking Cross-Border Rail Tickets in Europe

 Booking cross-border rail trips in Europe should be much easier!
 Unfortunately, there is no single centralized ticketing system which could sell you a ticket for any train in Europe.
 However, there are a number of sites which offer at least some of that functionality.
-We have compiled a list of websites for you, which might help you in preparing your next European rail trip:
+We have compiled a list of websites for you, which might help you to prepare your next European rail trip:

 >> Take a look at our own list of night trains (text based)